xXKingRalphXx/ICS3U-ISP/README.md

 # ICS3U ISP
 An ASCII game of checkers (with the full standard rules).
 This was my own idea for an Independent Study Project (ISP) for an ICS 3U course.

-`ICS3U_FP_Final_Submission_Damilola.java` is the file I submitted to my instructor for evaluation.
+`ICS3U_FP_Final_Submission_Damilola.java` is the file I submitted to my instructor for evaluation (all other files are merely partially working proof of concepts).
 It contains an implementation of checkers.

 # Fancy Screenshots